wawanwidiantara/coretax-extension/README.md

 > **The common sense update that 1.2 Trillion Rupiah couldn't buy.**

+## ⚠️ Disclaimer

+**CoreTax Assist** is an open-source project created by an independent developer.

+* **NOT A GOVERNMENT TOOL:** This software is an independent, open-source project.
+It is **NOT** affiliated with, endorsed by, or connected to the Directorate General of Taxes (DJP), the Ministry of Finance, or any state entity.
+* **CLIENT-SIDE ONLY:** This extension functions strictly as a **local browser overlay**.
+It does not intercept, decrypt, or transmit data to any third-party server.
+It simply reads what is already visible on your screen and organizes it.
+* **NO AUTOMATED SUBMISSIONS:** This tool does **not** automate the submission of tax returns.
+It is a file management and calculation utility only.

 ## 📖 About This Project

 CoreTax is a triumph of **Compliance-First Design**, featuring a **Zero-Automation Architecture** that empowers users to **manually verify every single transaction**.